MaxV6ft4/kickstarter-analysis/README.md

 [Max V analysis](https://github.com/MaxV6ft4/kickstarter-analysis/blob/main/Max_V_kickstarter_analysis.xlsb)

-## Basic analysis
+## Basic Analysis
 In the Outcomes category I assigned a different color to correspond to each different type of outcome.
 Then I created two new columns (O and P) called Percentage Funded and Average Donation, respectively.
-In Percentage Funded, I divided the goal by the total amount pledged, then multiplied by 100 to show the result as a percentile.
+In Percentage Funded, I divided the goal by the total amount pledged, then multiplied by 100 to show the result as a percent.
 Additionally I used conditional formatting to display successfully funded campaigns in blue and failed campaigns in red.
 For successful campaigns, the lighter the blue means the amount funded went well over 100 percent.
 For failed campaigns, the lighter the red means the amount funded was almost or at zero.
-In Average Donation I divided the number of project backers by the total amount pledged.
+In Average Donation I divided the number of project backers by the total amount pledged for each campaign.
 Finally, I created two new columns at the very end of the table which converted the beginning and end of each launch date from unix timestamps to regular dates.

+### Outcomes
 Next I created three new tables, each with a corresponding pivot table and graph.

 The first displays the outcomes for each parent category.